polux/parsers/doc/userguide.md

 ## Introduction

 Parsers is a library that helps you building functions that take a string, check that it belongs to some language and compute something out of it.

+![parser image]

 For instance, it helps you write a function that accepts strings made of digits only and compute the integer they represent.
 But it can also help you building more involved functions, like one that accepts valid Java programs only and returns their AST (Abstract Syntax Tree).